gt-team-blue/sfs-front-end/README.md

 cd Stories-For-Sustainability
 npm start
 ```
-3. Scan the QR code in the Expo App
+3. Open the Expo app and scan the QR code you see in terminal